 For this criteria to be satisfied, the applicant needs to demonstrate that, because of special weather conditions, it is likely that the student would be absent from school for at least 20 school term days a year.
+Evidence that can be considered is:

-If the school confirms that under certain weather conditions there would be more than a remote possibility that 20 days school absence may occur, Rule 3 is satisfied.
+- If the school confirms that under certain weather conditions there would be more than a remote possibility that 20 days school absence may occur; and/or - Historical weather reports; and/or - The student's records of attendance for previous year or years, or records of their sibling (if circumstances were similar).

-4.2.14 Rule 3 - Impassable roads - evidence that attendance is likely to be adversely affected
+4.2.12 Rule 3 - Impassable roads - evidence that attendance is likely to be adversely affected

-If there is no evidence that school attendance, for the student in question or another student, has been adversely affected due to impassable roads then the following evidence must be provided:
+If there is no evidence that school attendance for the student in question, or another student, has been adversely affected due to impassable roads then the following evidence must be provided:

 - a report, where applicable, from the company which operates the school bus service, indicating how the bus route (or the student's access to the bus service) was affected and the number of days over the relevant period(s) on which it was so affected; or - a report from the shire/council engineer or other similar officer stating that the road(s) in question was/were impassable on particular dates (and the reasons eg rainfall, road construction); or - a report from the shire/council engineer or other similar officer describing in detail the weather or other circumstances in which the road becomes impassable, including the duration for which it is impassable, and evidence (eg rainfall records) showing the dates on which those weather or other circumstances occurred in previous years.
 Where provided, the professional opinion of this officer as to the impact of the circumstances described should be taken into account; or - a report from a local, state or national authority having prime responsibility for roads, water, or land management stating that the road(s) in question was/were impassable on particular dates (and the reasons eg rainfall, road construction); or - a report from a local, state or national authority having prime responsibility for roads, water, or land management describing in detail the weather or other circumstances in which the road becomes impassable, including the duration for which it is impassable, and evidence (eg rainfall records) showing the dates on which those weather or other circumstances occurred in previous years.
 Where provided, the professional opinion of this officer as to the impact of the circumstances described should be taken into account.
+Rainfall levels, other weather conditions or the material used in road construction are only relevant to the extent they actually contribute to a road being impassable.

-A concession is available where circumstances arising in (or just prior to) the year of assistance affect, or threaten to affect, a student's access to local schooling (see 4.2.18).
+A concession is available where circumstances arising in (or just prior to) the year of assistance affect, or threaten to affect, a student's access to local schooling (see 4.2.16).